 \section{Conclusion}

+The proposed SAM-CL framework that introduces the SAM-CL loss function and the TiAug module, is shown to be effective in training segmentation networks with datasets of limited size.
+The TiAug module transforms thermal images acquired in controlled laboratory environment into ones representing real-world scenarios.
+This transformation considers a range of plausible ambient temperature, geometric properties of common occluding objects as well as noise specification of widely used thermal cameras.
+This makes the TiAug module suitable to be applied on thermal images for various learning-based computer-vision tasks including classification, object detection, instance and panoptic segmentation to train deep-learning networks to handle common real-world scenarios, without explicitly requiring a thermal dataset to be acquired in such scenarios.

-The SAM-CL framework, comprising of the SAM-CL loss function and the TiAug module, is shown to be effective in training segmentation networks with limited dataset sizes.
-TiAug module presents the segmentation network with adversaries (e.g. occluded images), which results in a portion of predicted logits to overlap with the synthesized negative sample (from class-swapped labelmask).
+Furthermore, the SAM-CL loss function benefits from the TiAug module that presents the segmentation network with adversaries (e.g. occluded images), resulting in a portion of predicted logits to overlap with the synthesized negative sample (from class-swapped labelmask).
 This overlap of logits with negative sample results in a higher loss for the incorrect label predicted by the segmentation network in the corresponding region.
-This explains the effectiveness of the SAM-CL loss function in conjunction with the TiAug module, in offering consistent performance gain across different segmentation networks.
-SAM-CL loss function can be extended to other imaging modalities to train segmentation network with limited dataset, with the addition of appropriate augmentation technique that adds challenging artifacts or adversaries.
+This explains the effectiveness of the SAM-CL loss function in conjunction with the TiAug module in offering consistent performance gains across different segmentation networks.
+SAM-CL loss function can be extended to other imaging modalities to train segmentation networks with datasets of limited size, by devising appropriate augmentation technique for self-adversarial learning.

-While the performance of SAM-CL loss function relies on the TiAug module, the later can be utilized independently to transform the thermal images collected in controlled laboratory environment to the thermal images resembling several of the common real-world scenarios.
-For this transformation, the TiAug considers a range of plausible ambient temperature, basic geometric properties of common occluding objects as well as noise specification of widely used thermal cameras.
-The TiAug module can be deployed in different computer vision tasks utilizing thermal images including classification, object detection, instance and panoptic segmentation to enable training of the respective deep-learning networks to handle common real-world scenarios, without explicitly requiring a thermal dataset to be acquired in such scenarios.